Fractal-Tess/blog/src/content/posts/monorepo-for-everything.md

 :::

 :::unicorn{align="right"}
 I hear this a lot, but it's largely a tooling problem that's already solved.
-Modern IDEs let you focus on exactly what you need—most developers only interact with 5-10% of the codebase daily.
+Modern IDEs let you focus on exactly what you need — most developers only interact with 5-10% of the codebase daily.
 Use VS Code's workspace settings, "Exclude from Search", or just good folder structures to narrow your focus to the `apps/my-service` directory you actually care about.

 But here's the real benefit: when Service A talks to Service B and something breaks, you can jump directly to both codebases in the same editor.
 No cloning different repos, no multiple windows, no context switching.
 You can search across both services simultaneously and trace the entire request lifecycle.
 What seemed like a size problem becomes a debugging superpower.
 :::